1948 Sunday Empire News Tournament

 The 1948 Sunday Empire News Tournament was a professional snooker tournament sponsored by the Sunday Empire News newspaper.
-The tournament was won by Joe Davis with John Pulman finishing in second place.
-The tournament saw the re-introduction of the popular round-robin handicap format had been used for Daily Mail Gold Cup before World War II.
-Thurston's Hall, the home of the Daily Mail Gold Cup, had re-opened in late 1947, although renamed as the Leicester Square Hall.
-It was the only time the tournament was held although the format continued with the News of the World Snooker Tournament.
+Joe Davis won the event, with John Pulman finishing in second place.
+The tournament saw the re-introduction of the popular round-robin handicap format that had been used for the Daily Mail Gold Cup tournament before World War II.
+The home of the Daily Mail Gold Cup, Thurston's Hall, had re-opened in late 1947 when it was renamed the Leicester Square Hall.
+This was the only edition of the Sunday Empire News Tournament, although the same format was used for the News of the World Snooker Tournament from 1949 onwards.

-In the final match of the tournament Fred Davis, playing without a points handicap, beat brother Joe 36–35.
-This was the first time Joe had lost a competitive match when playing on level terms.
-However, under the "sealed handicap" aspect of the event, Joe received 2 frames and won the match 37–36.
+In the final match of the tournament, Fred Davis, who was playing without a points handicap, beat his brother Joe 36–35.
+This was the first time that Joe had lost a competitive match when playing on level terms; however, under the "sealed handicap" aspect of the event, he received two frames and won the match 37–36.